Samir0x20/writeups/CSCBE-2025/H34v3n_D33p3r/README.md

 256854        0x3EB56         ELF, 64-bit LSB shared object, AMD x86-64, version 1 (SYSV)
 ```

-We can see a shared object (.so) hidden.
+We can see that a shared object (.so) is hidden.
 I used this commandto extract this shared object: `dd if=65ab3g89k of=libl98745.so bs=1 skip=256854`

 After reversing engineering both files, libl98745.so and wzky, using ghidra.
 We have 2 possibilities to get the flag.
 The first one is to satisfy all conditions from **wzky** or call the function decrypting the flag from **libl98745.so**.